gray rectangle with angle

 You should also consider a variation of the multi-year formula known as accelerated depreciation, which takes a percentage of the equipment’s value in a couple of years and then a lesser rate afterward.

-Truck owners and leasers may be able to deduct other vehicle costs from their taxes, such as:
+Truck owners and leasers might be able to deduct other vehicle costs from their taxes, such as:

 • Fuel expenses